 - 1. Demonstrates commitment to the belief that all learners can achieve and persists in helping each learner reach his/her full potential. - 2.
 Exhibits enthusiasm, initiative, and a positive attitude. - 3.
 Respects and considers the input and contributions of families, colleagues, and other professionals in understanding and supporting each learner's development. - 4.
 Respects learners as individuals with differing personal and family backgrounds, and with varying skills, abilities, perspectives, talents, and interests; he/she is committed to using this information to plan effective instruction. - 5.
-Takes responsibility for his/her learners' learning and uses ongoing analysis and reflection using current research, education, and policy to improve his/her planning and practice.
+Takes responsibility for his/her learners' learning and uses ongoing analysis and reflection using current research, education, and policy to improve his/her planning and practice. - 6.
+Reflects on constructive criticism and guidance, and appropriately modifies his/her behavior or practice.

-- 6. Reflects on constructive criticism and guidance, and appropriately modifies his/her behavior or practice. - 7.
-Demonstrates the ethical use of assessment and assessment data to identify learners' strengths and needs. - 8.
+- 7. Demonstrates the ethical use of assessment and assessment data to identify learners' strengths and needs. - 8.
 Demonstrates professionalism by being on time; representing him/herself appropriately through dress, language and written materials; and meeting deadlines.

-Below are examples of behaviors that you should exhibit while in the field.
+Below are examples of behaviors that you need to exhibit while in the field.

-- Behave in a professional manner at all times when you are in schools.
-This means you will be respectful, show initiative, help when asked, and graciously accept constructive criticism. - Dress in a professional manner.
+- Always behave in a professional manner when you are in schools.
+This means you will be respectful, show initiative, help when asked, and graciously accept constructive criticism.
+Please remember you are a UD guest in the school. - Dress in a professional manner.
 This means: no jeans, T-shirts, shorts, sweats, mini-skirts, see-through clothing, midriffs, sneakers, baseball caps, or excessive cologne or jewelry.
-Exceptions to this might include physical education settings, some field trips, floor activities, and other situations as deemed appropriate by your supervisor. - Become familiar with the rules and procedures of the districts, schools, and classrooms in which you work.
+Exceptions to this might include some field trips, special activities, and other situations as deemed appropriate by your clinical educator (classroom teacher). - Become familiar with the rules and procedures of the districts, schools, and classrooms in which you work.
 Typically, these will be provided to you or discussed with you during orientation sessions.
-You are a guest in the schools and classrooms where you complete your field experiences, so be prepared to abide by their rules. - Good communication is central to a good field experience.
+You are a guest in the schools and classrooms where you complete your field experiences, so be prepared to abide by their rules. - Effective communication is central to a good field experience.
 Communicate with your clinical educators, field instructors/supervisors, and course instructors.
 Always let them know when you are experiencing a problem in fulfilling your obligations.
-Ask questions if you are uncertain about something, and raise concerns before they become major problems. - When you are assigned to a field experience site, the clinical educator (teacher) and students are counting on you to be there each and every assigned day on time, to remain for the full assigned session, and to give your full attention and enthusiasm to the tasks you are asked to or required to complete. - Be discreet about your personal life.
-If you have a Facebook or similar account, be careful about what is there for the public to see and never "friend" a student.
+Ask questions if you are uncertain about something, and raise concerns before they become major problems. - When you are assigned to a field experience site, the clinical educator (teacher) and students are counting on you to be there each assigned day on time, to remain for the full assigned session, and to give your full attention and enthusiasm to the tasks you are asked to or required to complete. - Be discreet about your personal life.
+If you have a Facebook or other social media accounts, be careful about what is there for the public to see and never "friend" a student or parent.
 Schools are not the best places to discuss your social life or personal experiences.
-Cell phones are never appropriate in the classroom. - Always keep in mind that bad decisions and improper or illegal conduct can jeopardize your teaching career.
+Cell phones are never appropriate in the classroom for personal use.

+Always keep in mind that bad decisions and improper or illegal conduct can jeopardize your teaching career.
 Study carefully the information contained at the web address listed above.